alexholehouse/pufferfish/readme.md

 Pufferfish (the software formerly known as dnacompressor) is an easy to use, lightweight and powerful tool for DNA compression and decompression.

 NOTE
 At present we're still in alpha (December 2010) so certain features remain in the source for testing and diagnostics.
-Notably, byteReader.* are used for translating bytes into binary, which was used for diagnostics, but will not be required for the final system.
+Notably, byteReader is used for translating bytes into a cstring which looks like binary, which was used for diagnostics, but will not be required for the final system.

 ## Basic overview